 But by following these 3 content suggestions and the rest of the SEO keyword research tips in this article, you’re putting your blog in the best possible position to succeed.

 So to wrap up my rockstar keyword research tips, here’s the last tip for you;

 There’s not a lot of point in putting in all this effort to find the right keywords if you’re not going to track your results.

 Adding google analytics to your blog & adding your blog to google search console will take just a few minutes of your time.

-The benefits from doing so are vast.
+The benefits of doing so are vast.

-Analytics will tell you where your visitors are coming from, which pages they’re landing on the most, how long they stay, which pages they go to next, whether they found you through search, social media or direct, and loads more.
+Analytics will tell you where your visitors are coming from, which pages they’re landing on the most, how long they stay, which pages they go to next, whether they found you through search, social media, or direct, and loads more.

-Google search console focuses on google search only.
+Google search console focuses on Google search only.

-It tells you how many impressions your posts get in the search results, your click through rate, the main keywords you’re being found for and loads more.
+It tells you how many impressions your posts get in the search results, your click-through rate, the main keywords you’re being found for and loads more.